Hard Again: Reception

 The album was well received by music critics.
 John Quaintance of Yahoo!
 Music called it "a remarkable album" and a "return to form" for Muddy Waters, commenting that "Johnny Winter, ...
 James Cotton, Pinetop Perkins, Bob Margolin, Charles Calmese and Willie "Big Eyes" Smith are all thrilled to be in the same room with Muddy, and it shows, as they lay down a serious foundation for the old master who struts and brags like it's 1950 again."
-Q called it "a guaranteed delight" for "students of the post-war blues", while Down Beat stated, "Singing, [Muddy is] playful and proud, brawny and insistent, his free-flow of inspiration spreading to his superlative road band".
-Dan Oppenheimer of Rolling Stone magazine said that "Mannish Boy" sounded like it was recorded live, while both Oppenheimer and Daniel Gioffre of Allmusic state how powerful Willie "Big Eyes" Smith's drumming is.
+Q called it "a guaranteed delight" for "students of the post-war blues", while DownBeat stated, "Singing, [Muddy is] playful and proud, brawny and insistent, his free-flow of inspiration spreading to his superlative road band".
+Dan Oppenheimer of Rolling Stone said that "Mannish Boy" sounded like it was recorded live, while both Oppenheimer and Daniel Gioffre of AllMusic state how powerful Willie "Big Eyes" Smith's drumming is.
 Oppenheimer and Gioffre both share the opinion that Hard Again is Muddy Waters comeback album.
 In The New Rolling Stone Album Guide (2004), Rolling Stone journalist Dave Marsh said "Johnny Winter provided the sensitive production touch otherwise lacking on some of [Muddy's] early '70s recordings."

 In his consumer guide for The Village Voice, Robert Christgau attributed the record's intense quality to "the natural enthusiasm of an inspired collaboration", and remarked on its standing in Chicago blues, "except maybe for B.B.
 King's Live at the Regal and Otis Spann's Walking the Blues (oh, there must be others, but let me go on) I can't recall a better blues album than this."
 In a later review for Blender, the critic found Muddy Waters to be in "virile voice" and commented that "all-star musicians and fresh prospects stimulate the excitement promised in the title."

 Charts and awards

-Hard Again peaked at #143 on the Billboard 200, which was his first appearance on the chart since Fathers and Sons in 1969.
+Hard Again peaked at No. 143 on the Billboard 200, which was his first appearance on the chart since Fathers and Sons in 1969.
 The album won the Grammy Award for Best Ethnic or Traditional Folk Recording the year of its release.